Disco Labs’ Gavin Ballard On All Things Composable Commerce

 [39:16]

-• It’s a massive ROI win for merchants that have an established customer base and already have a good understanding of their cash conversion cycle
+• So far, Gavin reports that Submarine has been a massive ROI win for merchants with an established customer base and predictable cash conversion cycle

-• “We’ve found that a lot of brands want to own the end-to-end experience when it comes to pre-sales and crowdfunding.
-So our motto is to let merchants completely own the brand experience that people go to.”
+• “We’ve found that a lot of brands want to own the end-to-end experience when it comes to pre-sales and crowdfunding.”
+That’s why Submarine aims to give brands this ownership